samvera-labs/cla-bot/README.md

     ```git commit -am "updating contributors list"```

-5. push local changes up to github:
+5. push local changes up to github (you may need to create a [personal access token](https://github.com/settings/tokens/new)):

     ```git push```